freelan-developers/teapot/docs/source/the_party_file.rst

 Use ``teapot clean`` to clean either the `cache` or the `build` directory (or both).

-The use of this command in normally not needed as `tea-party` knows how to compute dependencies and detect changes automatically.
+The use of this command in normally not needed as `teapot` knows how to compute dependencies and detect changes automatically.

 .. code-block:: bash